softlolx/mesto/README.md

-# Проект Mesto
+# Project Mesto (The Place)

-### Сервис для размещения фотографий сделанный в рамках курса web-разработчик от Яндекс-Практикума (7-9 спринт)
+### Service for posting photos made as part of the course web-developer from Yandex-Practicum (7-9 sprint)

-### В ходе верстки проекта были использованы следующие технологии:
+### The following techniques were used during the layout of the project:

-- Сайт адаптивный для устройств с разрешениями экранов от 320px до 1280px. При разрешениях выше 1280px контент остается в центре
+- The site is adaptive for devices with screen resolutions from 320px to 1280px.
+Above 1280px the content remains in the center
-- При верстке использованы технологии grid и flex
+- The layout uses grid and flex technologies
-- Файловая структура БЭМ Nested
+- BEM Nested file structure

-### Интерактивные возможности сайта
+### Interactive service features

-- Реализована возможность редактирования информации в профиле, добавления и удаления карточек, лайка карточек на JavaScript по принципу ООП
+- Using the service you can edit profile information, add and delete cards, like cards
-- Логика написана на ES6 классах ванильного JavaScript
+- Logic is written in ES6 classes of vanilla JavaScript on the principle of OOP
-- Все действия синхронизируются с сервером, взаимодействие написано на промисах и async/await синтаксисе
+- All actions are synchronized with the server, interaction is written in promis and async/await syntax
-- Настроена валидация для всех форм
+- Configured validation for all forms
-- Закрытие форм по клику на фон и при нажатии Esc
+- Closing forms by clicking on the background or pressing Esc

-### Страница на GH Pages
+### GH Pages

 https://softlolx.github.io/mesto/index.html

-### Макет в Figma
+### Figma

 https://www.figma.com/file/2cn9N9jSkmxD84oJik7xL7/JavaScript.-Sprint-4?node-id=0%3A1